andrejlukic/lunar-lander-ddqn/README.md

 ## Problem Definition

-The problem of this assignment is called the Lunar Lander and simulates landing a small rocket on the moon surface.
+The Lunar Lander environment simulates landing a small rocket on the moon surface.
 The environment for testing the algorithm is freely available on the [Gymnasium](https://gymnasium.farama.org) web site (it's an actively maintained fork of the original [OpenAI